Order Picking Systems

 The operator will pick the item or items and confirm the pick by either pushing a button or scanning the location barcode.
 Traditional methods rely on the use of wireless handheld scanners that require taking the unit out of a belt holster with one-handed operation, making it more difficult to carry large or multiple items.

-Datalogic are makers of the Handscanner, the smallest and lightest wearable scanner on the market.
+Datalogic are makers of the CODiScan, the smallest and lightest wearable scanner on the market.
 Mounted on the back of an operator’s hand and enabled with a simple thumb press, the user is able to keep both hands free at all times.
-When combined with Datalogic mobile computers such as the Skorpio X5 or Memor 10 provides the user with an ultrafast and efficient picking solution that has full data collection capability.
-It is estimated that 4 seconds are saved per scan by using a Handscanner, and when multiplied by the number of scans required per month, gives an amazing return on investment in a short period.
+When combined with Datalogic mobile computers such as the Skorpio X5 or Memor 30-35 provides the user with an ultrafast and efficient picking solution that has full data collection capability.
+It is estimated that 4 seconds are saved per scan by using a CODiScan, and when multiplied by the number of scans required per month, gives an amazing return on investment in a short period.

 MANUAL PICKING